Hadleigh, Suffolk: Sport and leisure

-Hadleigh has a Non-League football club Hadleigh United F.C. who play at Millfield.
+Hadleigh has a Non-League football club, Hadleigh United, who play at Millfield.
 The town is also home to Hadleigh Rugby Club (HRFC).
 Both the football and rugby club boast thriving youth and senior sections.

 The town's bowls and cricket clubs are among the oldest in Suffolk.
 The bowls club was founded in 1754.
 The cricket club is over 200 years old and pre-dates the Marylebone Cricket Club.

 Other sporting clubs include the Hadleigh Tennis Club, Hadleigh Hares running club and Hadleigh Cycling Club.

 At Benton End Farm there is an equestrian centre and a paintball centre.

 A swimming pool was built in the 1960s, to which a sports centre was added in 2012; the pool was rebuilt in 2020.